NSC TV Centro-Oeste: Digital television

 The station, when RBS TV Centro-Oeste, was the last of the 18 stations of RBS TV to launch its digital signal, on May 26, 2014, through channel 34 UHF.
 The signal went on air during RBS Notícias, which broadcast the launch ceremony, which was attended by journalists and directors of the station, in addition to regional authorities.
 In Lages, the next day, a breakfast was held with the presence of authorities from the mountain region along with the station's team.
 On May 28, a special edition of Jornal do Almoço was shown in high definition.
 Until 2016, the year it stopped producing local programs, the station did not show its programming in high definition, with the exception of what was broadcast by RBS TV Florianópolis and Globo.

 Transition to digital signal

 The station turned off its analog signal, over VHF channel 6, on June 19, 2021.
-The station's digital signal remains on its pre-transition UHF channel 34, using PSIP to display NSC TV Centro-Oeste's virtual channel as 6 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 34, using virtual channel 6.